Caramel

-Caramel (/ˈkærəˌmɛl/ or /ˈkɑːrməl/) is a range of food ingredients made by heating sugars to high temperatures.
+Caramel (/ˈkærəˌmɛl/, /ˈkærəməl/ or /ˈkɑːrməl/) is a range of food ingredients made by heating sugars to high temperatures.
 It is used as a flavoring in puddings and desserts, as a filling in bonbons or candy bars, as a topping for ice cream and custard, and as a colorant commonly used in drinks.

-The process of caramelization primarily consists of heating sugars slowly to around 170 C. As the sugar heats, the molecules break down and re-form into compounds with a characteristic colour and flavour.
+The process of caramelization primarily consists of heating sugars slowly to around 170 C. As the sugar heats, the molecules break down and form compounds with a characteristic colour and flavour.

 A variety of sweets, desserts, toppings, and confections are made with caramel, including tres leches cake, brittles, nougats, pralines, flan, crème brûlée, crème caramel, and caramel apples.
-Ice creams are sometimes flavored with or contain swirls of caramel.

 Etymology

 The English word comes from French caramel, borrowed from Spanish caramelo (18th century), itself possibly from Portuguese caramelo.
 Most likely that comes from Late Latin calamellus 'sugar cane', a diminutive of calamus 'reed, cane', itself from Greek κάλαμος.
 Less likely, it comes from Medieval Latin cannamella, from canna 'cane' + mella 'honey'.
 Finally, some dictionaries connect it to Arabic kora-moħalláh 'ball of sweet'.